 Overivew

-Picture two Wall-E’s doing competitive construction, and you’ve got a pretty good picture of what Factory is about.
-Each player controls a robot and tries to build as many things as they can before time runs out.
-The player that builds the most wins.
+Factory is a two-player game where each player controls a robot and tries to build as many objects as they can before time runs out, like two Wall-E’s doing competitive construction.
+At the end of the game, the player that has assembled the most objects wins.

-Description adapted from our GDD: “Set in Dr Android’s cold, calculated, industrial factory, two robots (Rob and Bot) turn up to work one day and find all of their robot friends have gone on a field trip without them.
+“Set in Dr Androids cold, calculated, industrial factory, two robots (Rob and Bot) turn up to work one day and find all of their robot friends have gone on a field trip without them.
 Rob is a frustrated little construction bot, sick of always being picked last for the Factory Welding Team; Bot just really likes Hummus.
 Left to their own devices, they decide to have a race, building as much as they can – and leave a large mess in their wake.
-Their friends are only away for the day and the conveyor belts can be tricky, so Rob and Bot have very little time to build before they’re caught.
+Their friends are only away for the day and the conveyor belts can be tricky, so Rob and Bot have very little time to build before they’re caught.”

 Development

-Factory was made by Grate Game Productions, a team of second-year games students from Swinburne University.
+Factory was developed in Unity by Grate Game Productions, a team of second-year games students from Swinburne University.
 As one of Grate Game Productions’ programmers, I implemented general gameplay functionality, including robots interacting with objects, construction of buildable objects, input management, some player controls, and the conveyor belt system.
 For my contributions, I earned a High Distinction in the Digital Prototyping Lab unit Factory was developed for.

 Details